 We had strong volunteer support, and we were able to take our test units (started last week) down to 3-4 feet below surface into some very interesting nineteenth-century deposits.
 We found the eastern and western edges of the tavern structure, as well as the base of the earthen cellar.
 We recovered lots of interesting artifacts from the tavern excavations, including a large assortment of buttons and ceramic wares, and smaller amounts of bottle fragments and other domestic items.
 One of my favorite finds from this area is a Goodyear rubber button, probably produced in the 1850s, when the former tavern was home to the Keeper of Patterson Park.
 Nothing military in nature was found in the tavern structure, which was unexpected.

-Some military items did turn up in the test units north of the Pagoda, including a gunflint and a musket ball.
-By the close of the week we were fairly confident that we were near the base of the 1814 fortification ditch in the excavations both north and south of the Pagoda.
+Some military items did turn up in the test units north of the Observatory, including a gunflint and a musket ball.
+By the close of the week we were fairly confident that we were near the base of the 1814 fortification ditch in the excavations both north and south of the Observatory.

 Thanks to John Bedell for sharing his reflections on digging in Patterson Park during Día del Niño and a few photographs from a sunny day of archeology, music, and art.